giulong/spectrum/README.md

 Remember that the log level is set with `-Dspectrum.log.level` and defaults to `INFO`.
 Each event with a configured log level equal or higher than the one specified with `-Dspectrum.log.level` will be logged and added to the html report.

+Needless to say, you can also log and add info and screenshots to html report programmatically.

 ## Log file

 The log file will contain the same information you see in the console.
 It will be produced by default under the `target/spectrum/logs` folder.